cis3296f25/final-project-02-passwordmanager/README.md

 1. Go to the 'Releases' page to the right
 2. Select the release compatible with your Operating System

+For Mac:
+1. Download .tar.gz file.
+2. Double-click the downloaded .tar.gz file to unzip it.
+3. Run the executable file.

 ## To run from the source code
 - Download the latest binary from the Release section on the right on GitHub.
 - On the command line start virtual environment: